 Ultimately, diets that are high in fat (but low in carbs) consistently lead to more weight loss than a low-fat diet.
 That’s even when the low-fat groups restrict calories!
 Something to think about as you plan your meals?

 As it Turns Out: Eating fat doesn’t necessarily make you fat.
 The fattening impact of dietary fat completely depends on the context.
 A diet that is high in fat but low in carbs leads to more weight loss than a low-fat diet.

 Anything new for you in this piece?
 Look forward to hearing about your ‘dietary fat’ experiences in the comments.

 If there are any health myths or topics you’re curious about, please let me know in the comments!
 I love researching and sharing information with you.
 It would be great to include yours in an upcoming post in this ongoing health series.
 I uncovered so many of them doing my research!

 So far I’ve been asked to explain more about antioxidants.
 Also about herbs and spices like turmeric and cinnamon, which are darlings of the health world now.
 Stay tuned for more on those, as you might find the information interesting…

 One of my commitments is to support others to live their most vital and healthy self.
 Do you have health goals you’re committed to reaching?
 You’re invited to a complimentary health consultation where we’ll work together to design your highly individualized health plan!
-You can start with the USANA True Health Assessment or just email me to set up a time to talk!
+Just email me to set up a time to talk!
 To your health…